gimlet-io/gimlet-documentation/src/pages/blog/flux2.md

 Application deployments show which Flux Kustomization or HelmRelease deployed them.

-With a click of a button you can jump tpo the Flux resource and check the reconsiliation state.
+With a click of a button you can jump to the Flux resource and check the reconsiliation state.

 [gif showing app deployments and related Kustomization / Helm Releases]